oahull0112/oahull0112.github.io/docs/Documentation/Libraries/deepdive.md

 Build tools like make, autoconf, and cmake are convenient ways to automate the compilation of a code.
 If you’re building a package, you may need to modify/customize how the code compiles, e.g., so it finds and includes the libraries you want.
 This may involve directly modifying the makefile, modifying the make.include (or make.inc, makefile.include, etc.) file, or using tools like autoconf or CMake to configure the makefile.

 Modifying a makefile (or make.include, etc.) so it compiles using the scientific libraries you want can be a daunting process.
 We’ll go through a prototypical example and show how different libraries can be included in the build of a program.
 To do this, we’ll use a makefile.include file for the electronic structure program VASP.
-For more information on specific build tools, see [PAGE LINKS].

 !!! note
 	 We provide a walkthrough of linking scientific libraries using the VASP code as an example.
 This walkthrough tries to demonstrate key features of the general process of including scientific libraries in a build.
 We note that the exact build and modification process will vary between codes.
 Consulting the documentation of the code you’re trying to build is always the best place to start.